- COVID-19 Info for Small Businesses

 Small Business Continuity Fund

 Initial applications were accepted from May 4th to May 11th, 2020 and again from February 3-February 10, 2021.
 A lottery was then held to select businesses for consideration of funding.
 Businesses who submitted a complete application were eligible for selection in the lottery.
 On May 22nd, using numbers generated from Random.org, each City of Dallas business was put in an ordered list. .Selected businesses are required to provide complete documentation to a third-party provider prior to the execution of a grant or loan.

-Details on SBCF applications and awards can be found here.
+Details on the 2020 SBCF applications and awards can be found here.